Integrations·Updated Jun 5, 2026

 - 30 requests per minute per API key

-- Request body max size is 5 MB
+- Request body max size is 10 MB (a larger body returns 413)

 - Handle 429 responses with retry/backoff